-The Shenendehowa Driver Education Program serves approximately 450 students each school year, and the course is offered during the fall, spring and summer terms.
+The Shenendehowa Drivers Education Program is offered during the fall, spring and summer terms by Bell's Driving School

 Instructor: Jim Ordon